monikagonciarz/AI4EO_final_project/README.md

 ### <a name="bullet-video-tutorial"></a>• Video Tutorial

-Here is a video demonstration of the code, detailing its functionality and operation.
+Explore the provided video demonstration for an overview of the code’s functionality and its operation.

 [<img src="./images/video.png" alt="Click here to watch the video demonstration" width="400"/>](https://youtu.be/rqpMsphdrzo)